-In October and November 2021 two crucial international conferences – one on the damaged state of ‘nature’, and one on climate change – will take the centre of the global stage: the UN Biodiversity Conference (Convention on Biological Diversity (CBD) COP15, Part 1), in Kunming (virtual), from 11 - 15 October; and the 26th UN Climate Change Conference, Glasgow, 31 October - 12 November (COP26).
+In October and November 2021 two crucial international conferences – one on the damaged state of ‘nature’, and one on climate change – took the centre of the global stage: the UN Biodiversity Conference (Convention on Biological Diversity (CBD) COP15, Part 1), in Kunming (virtual), from 11 - 15 October; and the 26th UN Climate Change Conference, Glasgow, 31 October - 12 November (COP26).
 The two topics dealt with in these separate conferences are closely interconnected.
-It is only due to our human need to divide up the present single global-scale crisis to make it comprehensible that they are being discussed separately – nature recognises no such divisions.
+It is only due to our human need to divide up the present single global-scale crisis to make it comprehensible that were being discussed separately – nature recognises no such divisions.

 The extent of ‘wild land’ is tiny in global terms today, but to experience it immersively, even for a short time – as an even tinier human – is not only unforgettable, but felt to be necessary by many people in an increasingly wounded world.
 The first three images seen above here, made overhead 57° 00’ 25” N, 3° 54’ 15” W, show a remarkable location far up a glen in the Cairngorms of the Highlands of Scotland.
 Arrival there on foot requires a long walk from any public road.
 The land here is a cultural landscape used by people over millennia, and therefore not truly ‘wild’, but it is nevertheless an exciting place to glimpse momentary views of ecological processes in action.